M66B/FairEmail/FAQ.md

 * Did you know that you can long press, hold and swipe to select a range of messages?
 * Did you know that you can retry sending messages by using pull-down-to-refresh in the outbox?
 * Did you know that you can swipe a conversation left or right to go to the next or previous conversation?
+* Did you know that you can tap on an image to see where it will be downloaded from?
+* Did you know that you can long press the bell icon to delete the notification channel for the email address?

 <br />